ahmedislam01/cyber-security/IntroductionToCyberSecurity.md

 * Risks are the potential consequences of a vulnerability being exploited by a threat.
 Risks can include loss of sensitive information

+#NIST Framework
+* NIST is the National Institute of Standards and Technology at the U.S. Department of Commerce.
+The NIST Cybersecurity Framework helps businesses of all sizes better understand, manage, and reduce their cybersecurity risk and protect their networks and data.
+##Why we need Framework for CyberSecyrity?
+* It helps the organization to manage understand and reduce CyberSecurity risks.
+## Why do I need NIST?
+* The main function of NIST is to create best practices (also known as standards) for organizations and government agencies to follow.
+These security standards are developed to improve the security posture of government agencies and private companies dealing with government data.

+## Types of framework:
+# PCIDDS:
+* Stands for Payment Card Industry Data Security Standard.
+It is designed to secure credit cards,debit cards and cash card transaction.
+# ISO 2700:
+* International Organization of Standardization.
+It is designed to managing and secure information security management system.
+# CIS:
+* CIS benchmarks are internationally recognized as security standards for defending IT systems and data against cyberattacks.
+Used by thousands of businesses, they offer prescriptive guidance for establishing a secure baseline configuration.
+# NIST:
+* It is most popular Framework used now a days.Naional Institute Of Standard And Technology.
+* It is designed to make organization secure.
+These organization may be include national security centers, economic organizations.